henleygarcia/Voltage-Drop-Calculation/README.md

 Changed up some the GUI designs to more friendly based system with a drop down menu instead of manually typing in the AWG.

 2018
+0.7

 Made some object oriented programming adjustments so the program is cleaner now.
+As well as fixed bug that when a user enters a negative number the dialog will ask the user for the number again because it is a negative number.
+This calculation doesn't allow negative numbers.